SpatLyu/spEDM/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release enhances support for spatial dynamic empirical modeling.
-See `NEWS.md` for more details.
+* This release addresses and resolves the CRAN check issues for the `spEDM` package.